 In January 2017, SpaceX held the Hyperloop Pod Competition and invited designers to test their prototypes on the Hyperloop track in Hawthorne, California.
 Out of the 700 teams to enter, 27 were chosen, including NYU’s.
 Magdalena Sawicka, a senior majoring in Mechanical Engineering and the team captain of NYU Hyperloop, explains that part of what made the NYU team stand out was their practical approach: “Our pod is designed to transport goods, not humans.
 A freight pod could decrease traffic on the roads, cut down on air pollution, and move goods at high speeds not safe for humans.”

-At the competition, the NYU Team got valuable feedback from SpaceX.
-And they’ve been invited back for Phase II of the competition, which will take place in the summer of 2018 at SpaceX’s headquarters.
-This time, the team will be tested on one factor only: how fast their pod can travel down the mile-long Hyperloop track.
+At the competition, the NYU Team got valuable feedback from SpaceX, which they used to prepare for Phase II of the competition at SpaceX’s headquarters the following summer.
+This time, the team was tested on one factor only: how fast their pod could travel down the mile-long Hyperloop track.